Last updated:

 Capsule Volume Formula

 A capsule is a cylinder plus two hemispheres.
-Since two hemispheres make one sphere, the total volume is cylinder volume plus sphere volume.
+Since two hemispheres of the same radius equal one complete sphere, the total volume is cylinder volume plus sphere volume.

 V = πr²h + (4/3)πr³